Get Your Front Office Ready for January

 - Obtain software which helps store credit cards and enter a credit card for each patient

-- Form for the patient to sign to store the card and run once the insurance process for payment
+- Have a Form for the patient to sign to store the card and run once the insurance processes for payment

 Front End Collections:

 - When calling for appointment reminders, include if a balance is outstanding and how much the patient is expected to bring to their appointment.

 - Check for patient balances when the patient makes an appointment and notify them that their payment is due when they come in to see the doctor